Internet-Draft alternate-uuid-encoding December 2025

 1. Introduction

-The original "hex and dash", 8-4-4-4-12, format of UUIDs defined by [RFC9562] represents a 128 bit UUID value as a 288 bit value.
-While this may be great for human readability; the only available UUID text representation suffers poorly for storage, transmission and application parsing.
+The original "hex-and-dash" (8-4-4-4-12) format of UUIDs defined in [RFC9562] represents a 128-bit UUID value as a 288-bit text value.
+Although this format is useful for human readability, it is verbose for storage, transmission, and application parsing.

-This document will cover the most common alternate UUID Encoding methods used in the field while covering the pros and cons for each.
-The latter half of this document will cover the best practice and considerations that implementations should factor in while selecting, implementing and even building new alternate UUID encoding method outside of the items covered in Alternate UUID Encoding Methods.
-These best practices are a result of many years of research, community feedback and inspection of over 55 different alternate UUID encoding implementations across 17 different alphabets.
-(See Example UUID Base Encoding Tools, Libraries, and resources.)
+This document describes the most common alternate UUID encoding methods observed in the field and discusses the advantages and disadvantages of each.
+The latter half of the document presents best practices and considerations implementations should weigh when selecting, implementing, or defining new alternate UUID encodings not covered in Alternate UUID Encoding Methods.
+These best practices are based on years of research, community feedback, and inspection of over 55 alternate-encoding implementations across 17 alphabets (see Example UUID Base Encoding Tools, Libraries, and resources).

 2. Terminology